 EOF

-chmod 600 ~/.ssh/configIf you're relying on SSH agent, verify your key is loaded:
+chmod 600 ~/.ssh/configIf you rely on the SSH agent, confirm your key is loaded:

-ssh-add -lThis lists all keys in the agent.
+ssh-add -lThis lists the keys the agent currently holds.
 If your key isn't listed, add it:

-ssh-add ~/.ssh/id_rsaIf your key is password-protected, this will prompt for the passphrase once.
+ssh-add ~/.ssh/id_ed25519If the key is passphrase-protected, this prompts for the passphrase once.

 Host *